Waiheke Island e-bike wine tasting experience!

 We rented something slightly different: An e-scooter (which seats 2 persons).
 However, in hindsight I would not recommend this (company).

-As far as I know only one company rents these out (Bikes & Beyond / Bikes & Barbers).
+As far as I know only one company rents these (2-seaters) out (Bikes & Beyond / Bikes & Barbers, operating under 2 names, which perhaps should have already started sounding alarm bells in hind sight).
 Unfortunately, they have untrustworthy equipment.
 On top of this we were met with some of the worst service I have seen in the world!…

 Rent an E-bike on Waiheke, but NOT at B&B

-Again, only a small selection of how this sad situation was very poorly dealt with… It is just ridiculous!
-Despite the situation, I would still opt for renting an e-bike to explore the Island at your own pace and convenience.
-However, do ensure to make this a worthwhile experience and rent it a (more) decent company!… Do not waste your energy and money at Bikes & Beyond!… You have been warned!…
+Despite our disaster experience, I would still opt for renting an e-bike to explore the Island at your own pace and convenience.
+However, do ensure to make this a worthwhile experience and rent it a (more) decent company (should not be too difficult)!… Do not waste your energy and money at Bikes & Beyond!… You have been warned!…

 Top Tip: Whatever you do DO NOT rent your e-bike from Bikes & Beyond / Bikes & Barbers!… Lousy equipment and disastrous service!…